 Traditional periodontal disease treatment cuts away the infected tissues.
 The periodontist then stitches the tissues up.
 LANAP for gum disease treatment is different.
 Instead of cutting away tissue and sewing you up, the laser is used to painlessly remove diseased tissue and promote healing without the use of stitches.
 Laser gum disease treatment is no cutting, no sewing, and no pain!
 It’s great for people who get nervous at the dentist.

 Other treatment options that may be suggested include:

-A: To schedule an appointment, please contact our team.
-You can reach our Collegeville office at 610-228-4366 and our Williamsport office at 570-505-6908.
+To schedule an appointment, please contact our team.
+You can call us at 610-228-4366 for Gum Disease Treatment Collegeville, PA area dental office and 570-505-6908 for Gum Disease Treatment South Williamsport, PA area dental office.
 You can also send us a message using our online contact form.
 We will be happy to help.

 Dr. David DiGiallorenzo received his traning at the University of Pennsylvania in the Department of Periodontics and Periodontal Prosthesis.
 His training includes prosthodontics, orthodontics, periodontics, and advanced oral reconstructive techniques, including oral implantology.
 He also became clinical instructor at the University of Pennsylvania in the Department of Periodontics.